-At the time of writing, the journalist's organization has implemented the local search and indexing component of \name~\cite{DatasharePlatform}.
-We have also implemented a Python prototype of the cryptographic building blocks underlying search (Section~\ref{sec:multi_set_psi}) and authentication (Section~\ref{sub:preliminaries}).
-The messaging service (Section~\ref{sec:messaging}) relies on standard cryptographic operations so we have not implemented any prototype.
+At the time of writing, ICIJ has implemented the local search and indexing component of \name~\cite{DatasharePlatform}.
+In addition, we have implemented a Python prototype of the cryptographic building blocks underlying search (Section~\ref{sec:multi_set_psi}) and authentication (Section~\ref{sub:preliminaries}).\footnote{The code is open source and available at: \url{https://github.com/spring-epfl/datashare-network-crypto}} We did not implement the messaging service (Section~\ref{sec:messaging}), as it relies on standard building blocks and cryptographic operations.

-We are currently running a user study among the organization members to agree on the final configuration of the system.
-The goal is to familiarize journalists with a kind of search and messaging that is different than those they typically use in their daily activities (Google and email or instant messaging, respectively); as well as with the threat model within which \name provides protection.
-We recall that \name hides all key management and cryptography from the users, thus we do not study those aspects.
+To agree on the final configuration of the system, we are currently running a user study among the organization members.
+The goal is to familiarize journalists with a type of search and messaging system that is different than those they typically use in their daily activities (Google and email or instant messaging, respectively), as well as with the threat model within which \name provides protection.
+We recall that \name hides all key management and cryptography from the users, hence we do not study those aspects.